“What’s in a name? That which we call a rose

 Many adventure games retain lose states in the form of deaths and bad endings, and many include tests of “arcade skill,” in other words tests of skill and reflexes within a given ruleset.
 But to treat The Portopia Serial Murder Case, Myst, Night in the Woods, Dujanah, and many other respected video games as “games” in the manner of tennis or pachisi or Pong is just wrong.
 What does Night in the Woods owe to tennis or pachisi or Pong?
 What does it meaningfully have in common with, say, Bungie’s Destiny?
 Night in the Woods is considered a “game” because, by a quirk of historical development, that is the common term for this variety of digital media: “adventure games.”

-In conclusion, I use “video game” for all forms of interactive digital media that primarily serve an entertainment purpose.
+In conclusion, I consider a “video game” to be any form of interactive digital media that primarily serves as entertainment.
 So, for example, I do not consider Microsoft Word to be a video game because, as software, it is pure utility.
-Hunt the Wumpus, The Portopia Serial Muder Case, Super Mario Bros., Puyo Puyo, Doom, Machi, Pokémon Trozei!, The Cheetah Girls: Passport to Stardom, They Bleed Pixels, The Stanley Parable, Sonicomi, and Dujanah are all video games.
-These are radically different video games ensconced in their own niches and contexts, but the diversity removes these digital media’s “video game” status no more than the gulfs between Oroonoko, Claudine at School, Exploits and Opinions of Dr. Faustroll, Finnegans Wake, Things Fall Apart, Sozaboy, and Kamikaze Girls mean they are not all novels.
+An entertainment purpose does not imply frivolity or shallowness.
+The term “video game” is simply an accident of historical development.
+A “video game” is not necessarily a “game.”
+Hunt the Wumpus, The Portopia Serial Muder Case, Super Mario Bros., Puyo Puyo, Doom, Machi, Pokémon Trozei!, The Cheetah Girls: Passport to Stardom, Professor Layton and the Diabolical Box, They Bleed Pixels, The Stanley Parable, Sonicomi, and Dujanah are all video games.
+These are radically different video games ensconced in their own niches and contexts, but that diversity removes these digital media’s “video game” status no more than the gulfs between Oroonoko, Exploits and Opinions of Dr. Faustroll, Finnegans Wake, Things Fall Apart, Sozaboy, and Kamikaze Girls mean they are not all novels.

 I prefer not to use “game” as a shorthand for “video game” because “game” is less inclusive.
 If I call Night in the Woods just a “game,” I believe I would suggest a kinship with tennis or pachisi or Pong that does not exist, even as, further complicating the situation, Night in the Woods includes an arcade-style video game inside it called Demontower.
 Sometimes, I do use “game” instead of “video game,” usually only to declutter sentences after already establishing that I am describing a “video game.”
 But I try to structure my writing so as to avoid this (minor) shortcoming.

 There are, I acknowledge, borderline cases.
 For example, Kid Pix is an art program for children full of novelty sound effects and animations.
-It is hardly utilitarian art software like Clip Studio Paint, but rather an entertainment program.
-Yet is it really a video game?
+More an entertainment program, Kid Pix is hardly utilitarian art software like Clip Studio Paint.
+Yet is Kid Pix really a video game?
 Mario Paint is similar, except that it houses an indisputable video game called Gnat Attack.
 Dmitry Hrabrov’s Winter Novel lacks any player choice or interactivity beyond advancing through dialogue until the ending.
 Is it a video game or a digital comic?
 Pol Clarissou’s to west lacks any interactivity beyond being turned on and off and slightly adjusting the camera.
-My gut instinct is not to consider any of these borderline cases video games, but rather “art software” in one sense or another.
-However, in the arts, a fuzzy conceptual boundary is acceptable and even welcome.
+My gut instinct is not to consider any of these borderline cases video games but instead “art software” in one sense or another.
+However, outside of science, a fuzzy conceptual boundary is welcome.
 It encourages innovation and exploration.
 A rigid definition would only become rapidly outmoded.
 To spark thought and discussion is the goal.
-I encourage everyone to embrace this creative diversity and the potentialities of the undefined edge, what Yoko Taro has called the wall around what is expected.
+I encourage everyone to embrace this creative diversity and the potentialities of the undefined edge, what Yoko Taro, in the lecture “Making Weird Games For Weird People,” called the invisible wall around what is expected.